hexaitos/theriodex/README.md

 You may want to run the server in production instead of development mode.
 To do so, you can start the server by running `APP_ENV=production ruby server.rb`.
 You may also wish to change the address to which the server listens because, by default, it only listens to `localhost` (so you would be unable to reach the website from anywhere but the machine you are running the server on).
 To do so, you can add the `-o` flag followed by the IP you wish for the server to listen on.
 For example, the command `ruby server.rb -o0.0.0.0` would make the server listen to any IP.

+You can also start the server in production mode by running `ruby server.rb -e production` – this will also automatically make the server listen to `0.0.0.0`.

 # TODO / Ideas
 Non-exhaustive list, may not all get implemented and other stuff not here may get implemented.